uw-dims/stix-java/docs/source/running.rst

 The STIX Java tool only supports creating a STIX document with file name and MD5 hash indicators.

 To create a document, use the ``stix.author.md5`` command and provide a list of MD5 hashes and file name pairs.

-The tool will print the resulting STIX XML to STDOUT.
+By default, the tool will print the resulting STIX XML to STDOUT.
+Use the `-o` option to specify a file for the output.

 The format for a hash and file name pair is ``"MD5,/path/to/file"`` including quotes.
 Don't forget the comma between the hash and file path - that's how the tool separates the two.
 If you do not have a file name/path, just provide the hash.